 They tend to ask a lot of questions to understand the bigger picture along with all the details and the reasons behind every concept.
 They learn by classifying and categorising information as well as evaluating outcomes.

-People with this learning style can be great leaders due to their orderly and organised ways.
+People with this learning style can be great leaders because of their orderly and organised ways.
 However, they’re not always the most well-liked as they tend to point out flaws in other people’s words and actions which, of course, is not always appreciated.

 They love a good mental challenge and a night well-spent for them would be a game of chess or backgammon, solving complex calculations, or other such brainteasers.
-They also excel in debate teams and math tournaments.
+They also excel in debate teams and other cognate subjects.

 Logical learners tend to pursue careers in engineering, mathematics, the sciences, accounting, computer programming, law, and detective work.